 What are my responsibilities in reducing fire hazards?

-If you live in Campaspe Shire Council, it’s your responsibility to make sure there are no fire hazards on your property.
+If you live in the Shire of Campaspe, it’s your responsibility to make sure there are no fire hazards on your property.
 The types of property maintenance and fire prevention activities property owners can undertake include:

 - Reducing fine fuels such as long grass, fallen leaves and twigs from around the house

 - Removing potential fire hazards such as firewood and flammable household items

 - Keeping grass cut to a low level

 During the lead up to the declared fire danger period council fire prevention officers inspect local properties for fire hazards.